jdh4/machine_learning_libraries/spark/README.md

 # Spark

-Spark is big data processing engine with machine learning functionality.
-It's greatest utility is that the parallelization is done automatically.
-The user writes a script and Spark handles the calculations.
-It offers multiple frontend languages.
+Spark is big data processing engine with modules for streaming, SQL, graphs, machine learning and more.
+Its greatest utility is that the parallelization and processing of the data is automatically handled.
+The are four different Spark API languages: Scala, Python, Java and R.

 - The basic idea is to store the data in a DataFrame which is distributed over many nodes.
 The underlying data structure is the resilent distributed datasets (RDD).
 Think of an RDD of a list of objects.

 - Lazy evaluation is used.
 Operations in the Spark script which transform an RDD translate to a node in the computation graph.
 Actions cause the graph to be evaluated.
 Results can be cached.

-Spark 2.2 is available on the HPC clusters.
+Spark 2.2 is available on the Princeton HPC clusters.
 See the [Python API](https://spark.apache.org/docs/2.2.0/api/python/index.html).

+## A Simple DataFrame

 The session below illustrates how to create a simple DataFrame in he PySpark shell: